Kogi: Court disbands Gov Bello's taskforce on firearms

-The Federal High Court sitting in Abuja has declared as unconstitutional, the Special Task Force on illegal Smuggling of Firearms that was set up by Governor Yahaya Bello of Kogi State.
+ABUJA—The Federal High Court, sitting in Abuja, has declared as unconstitutional, the Special Task Force on Illegal Smuggling of Firearms, set up by Governor Yahaya Bello of Kogi State.

-The court, in a judgement that was delivered by Justice James Omotosho, held that governor Bello “had no powers to unilaterally regulate or control the possession of or dealing in firearms in Kogi state or any part thereof.”
+The court also held that the Department of State Services, DSS; the National Intelligence Agency, NIA; the Inspector General of Police, and the National Security Adviser, NSA, are the proper agencies to regulate the possession of and dealing in firearms and ammunitions, both in Kogi State and other parts of the country.

-It held that the Department of State Services (DSS), the National Intelligence Agency (NIA), the Inspector General of Police and the National Security Adviser (NSA), are the proper agencies to regulate the possession of and dealing in firearms and ammunitions in both Kogi state and other parts of the country.
+The court, in a judgment delivered by Justice James Omotosho, held that governor Bello “had no powers to unilaterally regulate or control the possession of or dealing in firearms in Kogi state or any part thereof.”

 “That the appointment of the 2nd Defendant (Makama) as Director General, Special Task Force on illegal Smuggling of Firearms to Kogi State is illegal and constitutes a threat to the safety and security of Kogi State.